-In searching for a supply chain planning solution, one of the key requirements was it had to integrate with NetSuite because as Nyholm puts it, “there was no chance that I was going to transfer data manually.”
-The other major requirement was the solution had to be cloud-based because the company had experienced the benefits of accessing information, anywhere at any time from any device.
+In searching for a supply chain planning solution, one of the key requirements was it had to integrate with NetSuite because as Nyholm put it, “There was no chance that I was going to transfer data manually.”
+The other major requirement was the solution had to be cloud based because STM Brands had experienced the benefits of accessing information anywhere at any time from any device.
 “It was important to go with a true cloud solution as opposed to a hosted solution,” Nyholm added.

 Gaining an Accurate Picture of Demand

-Nyholm found DemandCaster supply chain planning software through NetSuite’s application ecosystem, SuiteApp, and what initially struck him about the solution was the visual representation of sales data by product, by location, as well as trends associated with those products.
+Gaining an Accurate Picture of Demand Nyholm found Plex DemandCaster supply chain planning software through NetSuite’s application ecosystem, SuiteApp; what initially struck him about the solution was the visual representation of sales data by product and by location, as well as trends associated with those products.